0xb0rn3/oxb0rn3/README.md

 # Welcome to My Digital Playground
-I'm **b0urn3**, a cybersecurity innovator blending creativity with precision.
+I'm, a cybersecurity innovator blending creativity with precision.
 My work revolves around designing systems that simplify the complex, secure the fragile, and illuminate the hidden.
 With a penchant for automation and performance, I focus on tools that are scalable, impactful, and—most importantly—fun to use.

 ## 🌟 My Approach
 1. **Purpose-Driven Development:** Every script, every project is designed to solve a problem or enhance an experience.